-Particulars Amount (₹) Particulars Amount (₹) To Decrease in the value of assets To Increase in the value of liabilities By Decrease in the value of liabilities To Profit on revaluation By Loss on revaluation Total Total
+Particulars Amount (₹) Particulars Amount (₹) To Decrease in the value of assets By Increase in the value of assets To Increase in the value of liabilities By Decrease in the value of liabilities To Profit on revaluation By Loss on revaluation Total Total

 Note: Remember to take the difference in value only (not the changed value).
-For example, if the value of building is revalued as $\underbrace{20,00,000}$ form $\underbrace{18,00,000}$ then take $\underbrace{2,00,000}$ in the revaluation account.
+For example, if the value of building is revalued as ₹20,00,000 form ₹18,00,000 then take ₹2,00,000 in the revaluation account.